KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/ws1-dom/4conditional.md

 Notice the indention on the `document.querySelector()`.
 Indent everything inside the `if` statement to make it easier to read your code.
 Doing so helps your brain group logical units of code together at a glance!
    {% endhint %}

-1. In cases where there are more than 5 orders, we want to display an alert saying "Drink order queue is full.
+1. In cases where there are more than 5 orders, we want to display an alert.
+Add an else condition with an alert that says "Drink order queue is full.
 Please try ordering again in a few minutes."
-Add an else condition with an alert.
    {% hint style='working' %}
 <details>
 <summary>